-Here are the top tips I wished I had known when we visited Yellowstone National Park with my family and kids.
+Yellowstone National Park is an iconic place to visit, make the most of your visit!
+Here are the top tips I wished I had known when we visited Yellowstone with my family and kids.

 Yellowstone National Park is such a popular park and definitely a must visit.
 If you make the trip with your family, you’ll want to make the most of the time you are there.